 Subp.
-1a.
+1b.
 Bar bingo.
-"Bar bingo" means a game or games of bingo, conforming to all applicable statutes and rules, that is conducted at a place of business where a licensed organization leases space to conduct lawful gambling, where the lessor's business is the sale of intoxicating liquor or 3.2 percent malt beverages, and where the organization conducts another form of lawful gambling on the premises for which it could pay rent under part 7861.0060, subpart 2, item D.
+"Bar bingo" means a game or games of bingo, conforming to all applicable statutes and rules, that is conducted at a place of business where a licensed organization leases space to conduct lawful gambling, where the lessor's business is the sale of intoxicating liquor or 3.2 percent malt beverages, and where the organization conducts another form of lawful gambling on the premises for which it could pay rent.